yueyinqiu/NWorldPermissions/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: "New feature or request."
+about: "Request for a new feature."
-title: ''
+title: 'Request for a new feature.'
 labels: enhancement
 assignees: ''